Queries about rules and regulations should be directed to the individual faculty postgraduate managers.

 You only qualify for one LOA for the duration of your degree.
 An LOA is not a short-term absence – this would be arranged at faculty level.
 Visit this link to find your postgraduate faculty manager’s contact details.

-More information on LOA can be found in the General Rules and Policies handbook here.
+More information on LOA can be found in the General Rules and Policies handbook.

 Among other things, they are responsible for the management, administration and prosecution of student disciplinary matters in the University Student Discipline Tribunal and the University Tribunal of Appeal.
-Their contact details can be found here.
+Their contact details can be found on their website.

 The UCT Law Clinic also provides legal aid to those who are unable to afford the services of a law firm.
 It plays an important role in teaching UCT's legal students through coursework, community service and research opportunities.
-Find their contact details here.
+Find their contact details on their website.

 A memorandum of understanding (MoU) between a postgraduate student and a supervisor exists to guide student-supervisor interactions and timelines.
 It clarifies the roles and responsibilities of both parties to ensure a mutually productive supervision experience.

-The MoU is completed during the Registration Process and is described in detail here.
-MoU forms can be found here.
+The MoU is completed during the Registration Process.
+Read more on MoUs.
+MoU forms can be found on the UCT Administrative Forms website.

 This handbook contains detailed general rules of the university.
 It includes rules on application, admission, readmission, registration and exams, as well as disciplinary jurisdiction and procedures.